Skip to content

 Custom field input

 If you need to use a custom field input, you can define it using the type custom and the renderComponent function.
+This requires you to add index.jsx file in your page directory.

 This function receives the following parameters: